Information Regarding Australian Regulatory Status Under IB Australia

 Other eligibility criteria may apply.

-To sign up to the IBKR Australia SYEPD program, log into the Client Portal, click the User menu (head and shoulders icon in the top right corner) followed by Settings.
+To sign up to the IB Australia SYEPD program, log into the Client Portal, click the User menu (head and shoulders icon in the top right corner) followed by Settings.
 Under Trading, click Stock Yield Enhancement Program Derivatives.

 Click here for more details on the SYEPD program.